Araneta Coliseum: Music concerts

+In December, Cup of Joe will host 'Cup of Joe: Symphony' their fifth major solo concert and third concert in the Big Dome on December 3.
+This is the last stop on their 'Sandali Sessions' gig tour which started in late July.

 Pageants

 The arena has been the venue of the Binibining Pilipinas pageants annually since its inception in 1964.
 Mister World 2019 was also held on August 23, 2019, at the arena, the first time the Philippines hosted the pageant.